TheraForge/OTFMagicBox/README.md

 ### 2. Copy MagicBox's Repository URL

 Next, copy the URL of MagicBox's repository in GitHub to clone it.
-Remember to select HTTPS from the options (as highlighted in red in the image) and copy the repository URL:
+Remember to select HTTPS from the options (as highlighted in red in the image) and copy the repository URL (by clicking on the double square icon highlighted in red):

 <img src="Docs/16-CopyRepoLink.png" width=100% height=100%>

-This is the URL that you should get:
+This is the URL that you should get from GitHub:

 `https://github.com/HippocratesTech/OTFMagicBox.git`